Twist and Pulse: TV appearances

 In 2010 Twist and Pulse's TV appearances included ITV's Magic Numbers, where they did a dance that was made up from music from blockbuster films such as The Matrix, Titanic and Pirates of the Caribbean.
 They also appeared on The 5 O'Clock Show, This Morning, Teen Nick, and The Seven Thirty Show on UTV.

 In April 2011, Twist and Pulse were guests on Keith Lemon's ITV2 show, Celebrity Juice.

 On 30 September 2011 they performed and won on CBBC's The Slammer Season 4, episode 3 - "Slammer Grannies".

 They returned to Britain's Got Talent in 2012 with their own dance troupe, Twist and Pulse Dance Company, which reached the live semi-finals.

 They appeared on the US TV show Jodie Marsh Brawn as special guest choreographers, choreographing her world championship body building routine which she won.

-In 2013, Twist and Pulse travelled over to China to perform for their biggest streetdance TV show on CCTV News, which aired to over 400,000,000 viewers.
+In 2013, Twist and Pulse travelled to China to perform for their biggest streetdance TV show on CCTV News, which aired to over 400,000,000 viewers.

 In March 2013, Twist and Pulse appeared on BBC One's Let's Dance for Comic Relief with Lee Nelson.
 They danced to a "Swan Lake Hip-Hop Remix" produced by Glen Murphy.
 They were saved by the dance panel and went to the final.

 In February 2019, Twist and Pulse made up part of a team on ITV1's Tenable.

 They competed in Britain's Got Talent: The Champions on 28 September 2019, where they received a golden buzzer from Alesha Dixon.
 They were voted as the winners in the final, broadcast on 5 October 2019.